nirbar1985/compibot/README.md

 ```

 ## Troubleshooting
-because a known bug in langchain output parser in some scenarios -
+Because a known bug in langchain output parser in some scenarios -
+sometimes when the output parser gets text with code snippet, you might get in the chatbot this exception -
+raise OutputParserException(f"Could not parse LLM output: {text}") from e

 please paste the following temporarily fix:
 ```
 except Exception as e: